Azerbaijan

 - Nutrition And Dietary Norms

-- The diet is rich in meat, dairy, and fresh produce, with traditional dishes like plov and dolma being staples.
+- Cuisine is rich and varied, with dishes like plov (pilaf) and dolma being staples.
 Tea is a central part of social life.

 - Interpretation Needs